earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 # Learning Objectives
 At the end of this activity, you will be able to:

-* Be able to work with the 4 panes in the RStudio interface
-* Understand the basic concept of a function and be able to use a function in your code.
+* Be able to create, modify and use objects or variables in `R`.
-* Know how to use key operator commands in R (<-)

 ## What You Need